Search programs

 How We Rank Schools

-All listed programs have regional accreditation, ensuring a high level of quality.
+All of the programs on this list have regional accreditation, ensuring a high level of quality.
 The Council for Standards in Human Services Education (CSHSE) also offers a specialized accreditation for human services programs, which some of our listed programs have.

 Once we narrowed our list of programs, we evaluated their course strength, cost, flexibility, and reputation, and then we calculated their Intelligent Scores on a scale from 0 to 100.
 For a more extensive explanation, check out our ranking methodology.